 Many people find it helpful to learn about their surgery and life with an ostomy before their surgery.
 Knowing what an ostomy or stoma is, what to expect after surgery and who will support you to learn how to care for your stoma and live life fully is important.
 We are here to help you along the way.
 Know that you are not alone.

 Before surgery we can meet with you to give you and your family member or support person information about the surgery and care after.
-The nurses in the hospital will care for you and you will meet an ET or WOC nurse who specializes in ostomy care.
+The nurses in the hospital will care for you and you will meet a Nurse Specialized in Wound, Ostomy & Continence (NSWOC) or Wound, Otomy, Continence (WOC) nurse who specializes in ostomy care.

 Sometime people want to meet a person who has an ostomy.
-Your ET/WOC nurse can arrange that for you, or you can contact Ostomy Canada.
+Your NSWOC/WOC nurse can arrange that for you, or you can contact Ostomy Canada.

 Questions you may want to ask